Fish Pose

 Step One:

-If you cannot sit in Lotus posture, then you can sit in Half-Lotus pose by putting only your right ankle up on top of your left thigh, keeping your other ankle beneath your left thigh on the mat.
+If you cannot sit in Lotus posture, you can sit in Half-Lotus Pose by placing only your right ankle on top of your left thigh, keeping your other ankle beneath your left thigh on the mat.

 Now for those sitting in Lotus or Half-Lotus Pose, go ahead and lie back on your yoga mat by using your hands to ease your way down.
 Keep pressing your legs down into the floor.

-If Half-Lotus posture is also too difficult for you now, then you can lie back on your yoga mat while keeping your knees bent and the soles of your feet on the floor.
+If Half-Lotus posture is also too difficult for you right now, lie back on your yoga mat while keeping your knees bent and the soles of your feet on the floor.

 Step Two: